fatemaowedah/Learning-Journal/README.md

 img![google](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a5/Google_Chrome_icon_%28September_2014%29.svg/768px-Google_Chrome_icon_%28September_2014%29.svg.png)
-* If you need to put image then you use ilink[]() link[google](https://www.google.com/)
-* If you need to do order list 1.
+* If you need to put image then you use ilink[]() link[google](https://www.google.com/) eed to do unorder list *
-1.order 1
-1.order 2
-* If you need to do unorder list *
 * order 1
 * order 2